 In 2015 I learned there is truth to the statement.
 I always make "let them go, let them grow."
 When this bruiser showed up near my archery stand, I tried for several weeks to get a shot with my crossbow.
 When the Wisconsin disabled hunt opened in October, I was sitting in my food plot with my rifle when everything came together.
-You can read the whole story here

 A unique opportunity came along in 2014.
 I was offered the chance to harvest an elk with the Field of Dreams Hunt Program.
-You can read the story by clicking Here

 I've tried for turkeys in the spring for several years but 2013 prove to be the year of my first.
 He's got double beards with the longest being 10 inches.

-I shot this buck during the Wisconsin rifle season just before Thanksgiving of 2012
+I shot this buck during the Wisconsin rifle season just before Thanksgiving of 2012 on my own property.

 Haven't put any of my pics up for a few years but I'm still at it.
 I've taken does each year but I haven't had an opportunity at a mature buck.
 Here's a doe I harvested in November of 2011 during rifle season.